Mega Aerodactyl – What This Raid Boss Is

 - Starly

-- Community Days
+- Community Days with Rock/Flying Pokémon

 - Spotlight Hours

-- Rock/Flying event → Mega Aerodactyl
+- Rock/Flying events → use Mega Aerodactyl

-- Water event → switch Mega
+- Other type events → switch to a matching Mega

 Candy Boost Summary